chris-short/devopsish.com/content/post/118/index.md

 [Goodbye Docker and Thanks for all the Fish](https://technodrone.blogspot.com/2019/02/goodbye-docker-and-thanks-for-all-fish.html) — Someone else that thinks [**Docker is Dead**](https://chrisshort.net/docker-inc-is-dead/).
 I wonder if Docker is going to bad mouth the author like they've bad mouthed me.

-[You Don’t Need All That Complex/Expensive/Distracting Infrastructure](https://blog.usejournal.com/you-dont-need-all-that-complex-expensive-distracting-infrastructure-a70dbe0dbccb) — "So, finally getting that next Unicorn idea down into code?
-You don’t need all of that infrastructure you have planned out."
+[You Don't Need All That Complex/Expensive/Distracting Infrastructure](https://blog.usejournal.com/you-dont-need-all-that-complex-expensive-distracting-infrastructure-a70dbe0dbccb) — "So, finally getting that next Unicorn idea down into code?
+You don't need all of that infrastructure you have planned out."

 [IBM hunkers down for no-deal Brexit, warns of disruption to supply chain, data transfers](https://www.theregister.co.uk/2019/03/01/ibm_brexit_plan/) — Brexit is about to get very real for a lot of folks.
 The fifth largest economy is about to make a move that will have ramifications for a very long time.